-The Office of Student Conduct and Community Standards will take action to schedule the hearing, typically within 15 days of the completion of the investigator's written report or receipt of the student-respondent's request for a hearing.
-The hearing itself is typically scheduled within 45 days of the completion of the investigator's written report or receipt of the student-respondent's request for a hearing.
-No less than 5 days before the hearing, the investigating officer provides to the hearing committee, in writing, a full explanation of the facts upon which the determination of misconduct was based, and also provides the respondent and complainant with access to or copies of the investigating officer's explanation, together with any other materials provided to the committee by the investigating officer.
+The Office of Student Conduct and Community Standards will take action to schedule the hearing, typically within 15 days of the completion of the Assistant Dean/Associate Director's written finding or receipt of the student-respondent's request for a hearing.
+The hearing itself is typically scheduled within 45 days of the completion of the Assistant Dean/Associate Director's written finding or receipt of the student-respondent's request for a hearing.
+No less than 5 days before the hearing, the Office of Student Conduct and Community Standards provides to the hearing committee, in writing, a full explanation of the facts upon which the determination of misconduct was based, and also provides the respondent and complainant with access to or copies of the investigating officer's and Assistant Dean/Associate Director's explanation, together with any other materials provided to the committee by the complainant and respondent.
 Information about the complainant or respondent's past disciplinary history, if any, will not be shared with the opposite party unless permitted by the Family Educational Rights and Privacy Act (FERPA).

 In any hearing (whether by student request or automatically scheduled) the complainant and the respondent maintain the right to be accompanied by a support person, including the right to be advised by counsel at their own expense, the right to question witnesses, and the right to obtain a copy of the audio recording of the hearing.
-As per UWS Chapter 17.12(4)(b), at all times, the student respondent shall have the opportunity to hear and respond to the information presented against them and be afforded the opportunity to present questions to adverse witnesses, including the complainant.
+As per UWS Chapter 17.12(4)(b), at all times, the student respondent shall have the opportunity to hear and respond to the information presented against them and be afforded the opportunity to present questions to adverse witnesses, including the complainant if the complainant testifies at the hearing.
 Hearing procedures may be modified to allow the complainant to provide information in a manner that prevents a hostile environment.
 Such modifications may include, but are not limited to, having the complainant and respondent pose questions to each other through their respective advisors or through the hearing committee.